INSIDER: Top 5 Complaints Heard About Concierge Medicine

-When we analyzed over 1,000 prospective concierge medicine patient search requests received by our site (www.ConciergeMedicineToday.com) in recent months — nearly 30% of patients who are searching for a concierge doctor are leaving one physician simply to find another concierge doctor.
+When we analyzed over 1,000 prospective concierge medicine patient search requests received by our site (www.ConciergeMedicineToday.com) in recent months — nearly 30% of patients are leaving one concierge doctor and seeking another.
 What’s wrong with this picture?
 The retention rate is high, but what’s happening to those that are leaving and more importantly, why are they leaving your practice?

 So, we asked them the question ‘What, if anything, could be improved or would you change regarding your previous concierge/direct medical practice?’
 The findings may surprise you.
 I’ve listed them in order of importance according to the patient responses.
 They include: